 is generated from these statistics, and how the resulting word vectors might represent that meaning.

 Recall word2vec model .
 The aim/objective function of w2v (let say CBOW) was to maximize the likelihood/log likelihood of the probability of the main word given context words .
 Here the context words were decided by a “window” and only local information was used .
-This was a point raised in the glove research paper .”Global ” in the word glove refers to utilising the information of co-occurrence of words from the entire corpus .
+This was a point raised in the glove research paper .”Global ” in the word glove refers to utilizing the information of co-occurrence of words from the entire corpus .

 Another point that was raised in the paper was regarding the cost complexity/efficiency of using soft-max in the w2v model.
 The research paper shows how glove model helps to handle this .